DMTF/Redfish-URI-Validator/README.md

 Copyright 2018-2019 DMTF.
 All rights reserved.

+## Deprecated

+This tool is deprecated in favor of URI checking functionality that has been folded into the the [Redfish-Service-Validator](https://github.com/DMTF/Redfish-Service-Validator).

 ## About

 The Redfish URI Validator is a Python3 tool which scans all resources on a given service and verifies the URIs on the service match the patterns described in a provided OpenAPI specification.